hashchange/backbone.declarative.views/README.md

 [Setup][setup] – [Use case][use-case] – [Core functionality][core] – [Template caching][template-cache] – [Other][other] – [Build and test][build]

 The `el` of a Backbone view is defined by a tag name, class name and other attributes.
 With Backbone.Declarative.Views, you can keep these properties out of your Javascript code.
 You no longer have to declare them in your views.
-Instead, describe the `el` properties right in your templates. ([Read why.][use-case])
+Instead, you can describe the `el` properties right in your templates. ([Read why.][use-case])

 Backbone.Declarative.Views works entirely behind the scenes.
 Just load it into your project, and [start declaring the `el` attributes][basic-usage] in your templates wherever you wish.
 Legacy code is not affected, existing templates work exactly as they did before – until you decide to enhance them with the features of Backbone.Declarative.Views.